 Cobalt-60 is an isotope that emits gamma rays essential to the medical community for cancer treatments, as well as sterilization of medical devices.

-LSA Cobalt-60 is the first and most widely used type of Cobalt-60.
+Sterilization Cobalt-60 is the first and most widely used type of Cobalt-60.
 It is employed by industry to sterilize medical devices such as sutures, gloves and syringes.
 This type of Cobalt-60 is typically sourced from nuclear companies like Bruce Power in great quantities.
 In fact, LSA Cobalt-60 from Bruce Power sterilizes more than 40 per cent of the world’s single-use medical devices.

-HSA Cobalt-60is used worldwide to battle cancer and for radiation therapy for the treatment of complex brain conditions.
+Medical-grade Cobalt-60 is used worldwide to battle cancer and for radiation therapy for the treatment of complex brain conditions.
 Bruce Power has recently begun producing this new source of Cobalt, which will ensure doctors and their patients have treatments when they need them, and access to new and innovative machines.

 Cobalt-60 is currently produced in Canada, Argentina, Russia, China and India.